adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 ## Test #4 - Change report verbosity

 Edit the POM file used in any of the previous tests, and change the `<reportVerbosity>` setting to control the amount of information that is included in the report.
-Then execute the steps and compare the results.
+Then run the 'analyze' command and compare the results.
 The options for Verbosity are:
 - FULL
 - PARTIAL